TAMID-at-Florida-Tech-Track/.github/profile/README.md

   <i>Must have:</i>
   <ul>
-    <li>Taken at least COSI 10A/11A</li>
+    <li>Taken at least COP 3502</li>
   </ul>

   <i>Preferably:</i>
   <ul>
-    <li>Taken at least COSI 12B</li>
+    <li>Taken at least COP 3503</li>
   </ul>

 </details>

 ## Questions?
-If you have any questions about anything said, please email or text Mitchell!
+If you have any questions about anything said, please email or text Lukian!